 Short answer: If you're looking for a nicely-priced TV, Sceptre is a great place to start.
 You won't get a stunning contrast ratio, and you might not even get smart TV capabilities, but you will get great bang for your buck.

 Skeptical?
-We don't blame you but it's worth noting that Walmart customers rate Sceptre TVs 4.1 out of 5 (based on 1087 reviews).
+We don't blame you, but it's worth noting that Walmart customers rate Sceptre TVs at 4.1 out of 5 (based on over 25,000 reviews).
 So they're doing something right.

 On a tight budget?
 Make a beeline for Sceptre's 720p and 1080p HD TVs.
 The smaller models make great bedroom and kitchen TVs, and they're a hit with RV owners too.

-Stretch your budget to around $200 and you'll be rewarded with a 50in 4K UHD TV.
-Push the boat out (by another $100) and you'll get one of Sceptre's latest smart TVs, which runs Google's Android TV and offer built-in access to streaming services such as Netflix.
+Stretch your budget to around $250 and you'll get one of Sceptre's latest smart TVs, running Google's Android TV and offering built-in access to streaming services such as Netflix.
+Head to $300 and over and you'll be in 50-inch 4K UHD TV country.

 Put simply, stick with what Sceptre does best – budget TVs around the $300 mark – and you won't go far wrong.